mlhartme/stool/client/documentation.md

 Starts an ssh tunnel to the specified *port* of the specified *app*. *port* can be `debug` or `jmx`.
 Reports an error if you have no permission to access this port.
 TODO: currently, only the user who built the app is permitted.
 Press Ctrl-C to forcibly close the tunnel.

+The tunnel is refused if the current user does not have access to all fault projects of the image.

 Use *local* to specify the port to bind locally (defaults to the remote port).